-The French studies major consists of 10 or more courses, at least two of which must be taken the senior year.
+The French studies major consists of 10 or more courses, including at least two taken the senior year.

 Senior concentration course

 In consultation with the faculty of the department, each senior will designate a 300-level course as a “senior concentration course,” in which the senior major will engage in course work beyond that undertaken by other students.
 This advanced work will include additional oral reports, longer or more frequent writing assignments and the development of a substantial annotated bibliography.

 Senior majors, in the early part of their final semester, will demonstrate their mastery of spoken French through the OPIc exam, an online instrument designed to assess oral proficiency according to the guidelines of ACTFL (the American Council on the Teaching of Foreign Languages).
 The department will bear the cost of this evaluation.

 A number of the major requirements may be met during a junior year spent at a French-speaking university in study programs approved by the department.
 Application to such programs is made during the first semester of the sophomore year.
 Note that the college requires that at least one-half of the courses in the major be taken at Wheaton.
 Students with a good mastery of the French language who are majoring in other fields can pursue these fields during a junior year abroad with the approval of their major department.
 The department strongly recommends a full year of study abroad in a French-speaking country for all majors.